 The SAS Institute, the creator of statistical analysis systems, has grown significantly since it was founded in 1976.
 What began as a project to analyze agricultural research at North Carolina State University has grown into a company and software that is used by Big Data specialists working in every industry from banking to pharmaceuticals and government agencies.

-For clinicians, some major benefits of SAS programs include the ability to measure treatment effectiveness and develop clinical profiles that can reveal insights about a doctor’s practice patterns and compare it with that of other physicians and industry standards.
+For clinicians, some major benefits of SAS healthcare programs include the ability to measure treatment effectiveness and develop clinical profiles that can reveal insights about a doctor’s practice patterns and compare them with that of other physicians and industry standards.

 The benefits of implementing SAS systems are vast.
 They include improved cost control and revenue generation as well as giving the user the ability to explore clinical outcomes and raise the level of patient care.

 In early 2017, the SAS Institute unveiled a cloud-based analytics service called Viya, complete with a suite of analytics tools geared specifically toward healthcare providers.